DataDog/integrations-extras/k6/README.md

 Track performance metrics of [k6][1] tests to:
 - Correlate application performance with load testing metrics.
 - Create alerts based on performance testing metrics.
-- Analysis and visualize k6 metrics using the k6 Datadog Dashboard or [Metrics Explorer][5].
+- Analyze and visualize k6 metrics using the k6 Datadog Dashboard or [Metrics Explorer][5].

 ![k6 Datadog Dashboard][9]

 ## Setup

-For the detailed instructions, follow the [k6 documentation][2]
+For the detailed instructions, follow the [k6 documentation][2].

-### Step 1 - Copy your Datadog API Key
+### Installation

-In Datadog, navigate to [Integrations --> API][3] and copy your API Key.
+1. In Datadog, navigate to Integrations > [API][3] to copy your API key.

-### Step 2 - Run the Datadog Agent
+2. Run the Datadog Agent:

-To get k6 metrics into Datadog, k6 has to send metrics to the Datadog Agent that will collect, aggregate, and forward the metrics to the Datadog platform.
+To get k6 metrics into Datadog, k6 sends metrics through the Datadog Agent, which collects, aggregates, and forwards the metrics to the Datadog platform.

-You can run the Datadog Agent service as a Docker container with this command:
+Run the Datadog Agent service as a Docker container with this command:

 ```shell
 DOCKER_CONTENT_TRUST=1 \